 In satisfying the requirements of the Rules and Assurance Statement, I confirm, on behalf of the Board, that the Company has followed rigorous procedures in developing and approving the Charging Arrangements and Assurance Statement.
 This has included extensive consultation of key internal stakeholders and operating robust governance arrangements including the sign off of significant elements of our Charging Arrangements approach by Executive Programme Sponsors.

-At the Board meeting on 28 September 2017, the Chief Financial Officer and Director of Strategy and Regulation were authorised to sign the statement of assurance on the Board's behalf.
+At the Board meeting on 27 September 2018, the Chief Financial Officer, Director of Strategy and Regulation, and an Independent Non-Executive Director were authorised to sign the statement of assurance on the Board's behalf.